Skip to main content

 Administration/Fiscal/Legislative-

-- Areas of concentration are personnel (including nomination of Council officers), administrative policy, annual bylaw review and revision, fiscal budget, contract management, researching legislative issues, advocacy, and inter-relations with the PA Department of Aging and the Department of Human Services.
+- Areas of concentration are researching legislative issues, advocacy, and inter-relations with the PA Department of Aging and the Department of Human Services as requested by the Executive Director.

-- Review advisory council bylaws on annual basis and recommend any necessary changes.
+- Review Advisory Council bylaws on an annual basis and recommend any necessary changes.

 Services in the Community-

-- Become familiar with the various programs and services available through the Office of Aging and Adult Services.
+- Become familiar with the various programs and services available through Aging and Adult Services.

 - Assist with annual Unsung Hero event during Older Americans Month.